Najam-Hassan-Kazmi/My-Portfolio-Website-Practice/Main Readme File/README.md

 # 2024
 # Najam-Hassan-Kazmi
-This is the Assignment 3 of my course Web Programming as Professor Sonsoles Lopez.
-Professor, wave your hand at the camera if you are watching this!
-Hope you accepted my Connection request on LinkedIn.😁

-So now, I am going to make this repo public(So that I can use the GitHub Pages) and for that, I will be giving it a better documentation.
+Have a look at my FIRST EVER Portfolio website!
+This contains HTML and CSS for now, and I will be adding JavaScript as well as React to this very soon.
+Let's see what happens with this experience.

+This is the assignment for week 1 in the course "Web Programming I".
+We are required to create a portfolio website with some rules and conditions, using the material that had been provided.

+We had to make 4 pages that were linked to the main page i.e. index.html.The others are named cv.html, hobbies.html and contact.html.

+There is a file named style.css for the css rules as well to make the website a bit organized.

 The course name is Web Programming where our basic tasks were to learn HTML, CSS and GitHub and some more in the next assignments.
-This assignment was for the Assignment 3 which heloed me to learn Git and GitHub.
+This assignment was for the Assignment 3 which helped me to learn Git and GitHub.
 Here are the exact requirements:

 Creating repositories
 Create a new repository on GitHub and give it a relevant name.
 The repository should have a MIT license and a README file